Shakil-1501/TSAI/README.md

 Here we had to do image annotation and collect doggo dataset.

-Also i had to make a custom dataloader and dataset class in PyTorch to support TinyImageNet, and then train a model to reach 60% accuracy, which i failed to, but still i learnt from my mistakes ! the one who doesnt make mistakes does really make anything does he ?
+Also i had to make a custom dataloader and dataset class in PyTorch to support TinyImageNet, and then train a model to reach 60% accuracy
 </details>

 <details>